-The Board determines in its discretion from time to time whether the roles of Chairman and CEO should be combined or split.
-When the Chairman is a non-independent Director, the independent directors will designate an independent director to act as Lead Director.
+The Board regularly reviews its leadership structure to evaluate whether the structure remains appropriate for the Company.
+The Board determines in its discretion from time to time whether the roles of Chair and CEO should be combined or split.
+When the Chair is a non-independent Director, the independent directors will designate an independent director to act as Lead Director.